Additional Information

 Target audience: Microbiologists, medical laboratory scientists, medical laboratory technicians, and MLS students.

 Content information: This course describes and identifies medically important yeast and dimorphic pathogens.
-Many photomicrographs are used to assist with recognition of organisms in culture and microscopically.
+Many photomicrographs are used to assist with the recognition of organisms in culture and microscopically.